zoraviel/CSS-assignment-2/README.md

 This repo contains your assignment starter files, including three images.

+**DO NOT USE any CSS layout properties we have not covered,** such as `float`, `position` or `display: grid`.

+The [rubric](rubric.md) is in this repo.

+## Do these steps first

 1. **Fork** this repo (make sure you are logged into GitHub).

 2. **Clone** your new repo so you have it on your hard drive.
 Remember to save it into the folder where you are keeping all your projects for this course.
-If you forgot how, [see the previous assignment](https://github.com/macloo/CSS-intro-with-GitHub-2017/blob/master/README.md).

-**Note:** Make sure you **clone** the repo with *your name* at the top!
+If you forgot how to fork or clone, [see the previous assignment](https://github.com/macloo/CSS-and-GitHub-intro/blob/master/README.md). **Note:** Make sure you **clone** the repo from the URL with *your name* at the top!
 NOT my repo.
 NOT the one with my name in the URL.

-3. Use your GitHub app to **create a branch** named *gh-pages*.
+3. Use your GitHub Desktop app to **create a branch** named *gh-pages*.
 See the LAST 2 PAGES of this [illustrated guide](http://bit.ly/newGHapp).
 Stay in that branch, and do all your work in that branch.
 Note that the hyphen and all lowercase letters are essential in the branch name *gh-pages*.

 ## Part 1

 Use the files *index.html* and *main.css* provided.

 DO NOT change *index.html* in any way.
-All the HTML tags and all the classes you need are already there.
+All the HTML elements, IDs and classes you need are already there.

 **REPEAT: DO NOT change *index.html* in any way.**

-You must write style rules in *main.css* to make the HTML page (*index.html*) look similar to the first "Sea Mammals" page in [this video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31).
-Note that a color palette has been provided for you in *main.css* -- **our focus here** is not on finding new colors but on margins and padding, as well as effective use of CSS selectors.
+You must write style rules in *main.css* to make the HTML page (*index.html*) look similar to the first "Sea Mammals" page in [this video](TK).

+**Note that a color palette has been provided for you in *main.css*.**

+The palette for "The Big Cats" is different from the palette for "Sea Mammals."

+**Your focus here** is not on finding new colors but on margins, padding, and flex properties, as well as effective use of CSS selectors.

+**TIP:** Don't fail to use `box-sizing: border-box` correctly!

+### Steps for part 1

-1. Specify background colors for the three `section` elements, using the IDs that are in the HTML.
-Each `section` must have a different background color.
-Robbins introduced *id and class attributes* in chapter 5.
-Using an ID in the stylesheet is demonstrated in the video [Intro to Web Apps Robbins Chapter 14 part 1](https://www.youtube.com/watch?v=9saJfaXfux8&index=26&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB).
+1. Specify background colors for the three `article` elements, using the IDs that are in the HTML.
+Each `article` must have a different background color.
+Robbins introduced *id and class attributes* in chapter 5, pp. 100–102.
+Using an ID in the stylesheet is demonstrated in video 17 [CSS Used with Classes and IDs](https://www.youtube.com/watch?v=3Z_vzE1RILs).

-2. Specify a suitable width for the `article` element and give it a white background.

-3. Figure out how to center the `h2`, the `img`, the image source paragraph, and the `article`.
-There are different methods for centering - do not use the text centering method for the article or the image. **DO NOT center the text inside the `article`!** This covered in your book and in the videos.
-NOTE: If you Google centering, you might find an incorrect method that is old and no longer used, and that will cost you points.

-4. Specify padding for `article`.
+2. All `section` elements on this page should have the same `max-width` property.
+This prevents the lines of paragraph text from being too long (too wide) for comfortable readability.
+Unlike `width`, `max-width` allows the width to shrink (no flex styles are needed).

+3. Assign a white background color to all sections with the `text` class.

+4. Make suitable adjustments to `padding`, `font-size` and `line-height` for all sections with the `text` class.
+Refer to the "Sea Mammals" example in the video for guidance. **DO NOT center or justify the P text in the `text` class!**

-5. Center the text in the `footer` and specify padding for `footer`.
+5. Center the `h2` text in all sections that have the `text` class.
+Do not use any flex properties to do this.

+6. Make the `article` elements act as flex containers.
+Each `article` will be a flex container.
+Use CSS flex properties to center all the child elements that are inside the container. **DO NOT center the P text in the `text` class!** This is demonstrated in video 24 [Intro to CSS flexbox](https://www.youtube.com/watch?v=mTtG3HWjmg4).
+This is a vertical flex arrangement.

+7. Style the `footer` and `footer p` as needed to match the "Sea Mammals" example in the video.
+You can do this without flex.

-6. In the `header`, use the **width** property, the **float** property, and techniques for making a navigation bar (Robbins chapter 15) to set up the header as shown in the video. **DO NOT change any of the HTML in *index.html*!**
+8. Make the `header` element act as a flex container.
+Follow the example in video 25 [Use CSS flex to style a header and nav with buttons](https://www.youtube.com/watch?v=3iUscQU0yKg) to style the navigation links and the header overall using flex properties. **DO NOT change any of the HTML in *index.html*!**

-7. Adjust margins and padding as needed to finish the page and make it look nice.

-**A note about the `header`:** I would like it to stay put when scrolling.
-However, if you can't figure that out, at least get the `h1` to go left and the `nav` to go right and inline, as seen in the video.

-**FINISH Part 1 before starting Part2!**
+Adjust or add `margin` and `padding` values as needed to make the spacing on your "Big Cats" page look as close as possible to the "Sea Mammals" example.
+Don't forget that sometimes we need `margin: 0;` to get rid of browser defaults.
+Margins are covered in video 19 [Intro to the CSS box model: Margins](https://www.youtube.com/watch?v=KivtDY-cbMQ) and padding is covered in video 20 [Padding and the CSS box model](https://www.youtube.com/watch?v=z33gP_PE-7Q).

+Assign suitable text colors and link pseudo class colors for good contrast and legibility *as needed* in the articles and sections.
+This was demonstrated in video 18 [CSS, Links and Pseudo Classes](https://www.youtube.com/watch?v=otVUAinxGKk).

+Note that both `header` and `footer` have a dark gray background color in the "Sea Mammals" example.

+**FINISH Part 1 before starting Part 2!** The header will be identical on your second HTML page and in your second CSS file, so get it all working and looking right before you continue.
+There should be no differences in the header and nav in your two CSS files.

 ## Part 2

 Now you will make a different page layout using the same HTML file and new CSS. **Make sure you've finished Part 1 first.**

-* Copy the file *index.html* and name the new copy *twosides.html*.
+* Copy the file *index.html* and name the new copy *version2.html*.

-* Copy your final *main.css* and name the new copy *twosides.css*.
+* Copy your final *main.css* and name the new copy *version2.css*.
 The following instructions assume that Part 1 is completed and *main.css* is completely finished to include all the steps in Part 1.

-* Edit the `link` element in *twosides.html* to attach the new style sheet file.
+* Edit the `link` element in *version2.html* to attach the new stylesheet file.

-You will make your second "Big Cats" page look similar to the second "Sea Mammals" page in [the video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31), with side-by-side content.
+You will make your second "Big Cats" page look similar to the second "Sea Mammals" page in [this video](TK), with side-by-side content in each article.

-1. The new layout will be much easier to create if you *wrap* the `h2`, `img` and image source paragraph together in *one* `div`. **This is the ONLY change you may make to the HTML.
-Make this change only in *twosides.html*.** Do exactly the same thing within each of the three `section` elements.
-[This video](https://www.youtube.com/watch?v=qNdgzyIYKS0&index=10&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB) will help you use the `div` element correctly (but -- warning! -- **DO NOT put the `div` styles in the `head`!** All styles go into the .css file).

-2. Use the CSS **float** property to achieve the side-by-side layout shown in the second half of [the video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31).
-This will be tricky and frustrating.
-The best way to learn floats is to try, try, try.
-Lots of saving and reloading.
-Do not add a lot of CSS declarations -- more is NOT better.
-Keep it simple.
-The three videos for chapter 15 will help a lot, especially [Intro to Web Apps Robbins Chapter 15 part 3](https://www.youtube.com/watch?v=cEgwqCWuJXs&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=30).

-3. **TIPS:** a) You will find that *percentages* work better than *pixels* (or anything else) for all widths when you are floating elements. b) If your colors for the sections disappear, read Robbins, "Containing floats," pages 351-352 for the solution. c) Pay attention to Robbins's advice about the **clear** property (pages 347-348).

-4. Remove the white background from `article`.
-Best to do this last, because having the background color will help you as you adjust the floats, widths and padding.

-5. Adjust padding and margins as needed to finish the page and make it look nice.

-**DO NOT use the *position* property** on any part of the `section` or `article` here.
-Floats will work.
+### Steps for part 2

+1. Edit the `article` rule in your CSS so that the flex container now places the two `section` elements side by side.
+This is a horizontal flex arrangement.
+You will have to change, remove, and add various flex properties to make this work.
+You will not need more than two or three different flex properties in this rule.

+2. Edit the `section` rule or rules in your CSS so that the two sides are of equal width.
+This might require adding a flex property you had not used before.

+3. Remove the white background color from all sections with the `text` class.

+4. Un-center the `h2` text in all sections that have the `text` class. make sure your `h2` headings look similar to those in the video for the second "Sea Mammals" example.

+5. Adjust `margin` and `padding` values as needed to make the spacing on your second "Big Cats" page look as close as possible to the second "Sea Mammals" example.
+In particular, without the white background on the text section, you will not need the same `padding`.

+**DO NOT USE any CSS layout properties we have not covered,** such as `float`, `position` or `display: grid`.

 ## Part 3

+When you have finished, you must **commit and push** to GitHub. **If you have trouble doing this,** a likely reason is that you did not **clone** correctly at the beginning.
+If you cloned from *my* GitHub.com repo and not *your own,* you'll need to clone all over again.
+Before doing so, copy your two CSS files into a safe other folder beforehand so you don't lose them.

-When you have finished, you must **commit and push** to GitHub.
-Don't forget to also post the URL of your GitHub repo in Canvas before the deadline!
+**Don't forget to also post the URL of your GitHub repo in Canvas before the deadline!**

 DO NOT make a pull request.

+### Why gh-pages are cool

 There is a bonus to your new branch.
 By naming it *gh-pages* you are taking advantage of a GitHub feature that allows us to publish live Web pages.
 After you commit and push, you can see your handiwork here: